kanliot/demo-for-terminal-image-viewer-with-box-drawing-characters/README.md

 The program should work fine with a single argument if xtty and CPAN's Image:Magick is installed.
 Since ImageMagick is the back end, the image file does not matter, but it's pretty slow since it calls GetPixel for each pixel in the image.

+#### question from reddit forums:
+> Can we see some examples?
+Maybe add them to the README.md on Github?

+#### *Answer*
+> I will do this.
+What do you need?

+> The perl program on my github isn't finished or polished.
+It is, I think very helpful for anyone wanting to draw with unicode block drawing characters.
+I wish I could say it's a code sample for CPAN's Image::Magick, but I'm learning perl, so no.